 Dr. Subramanya Sastry

-Dr. Subbu Sastry currently works at the Wikimedia Foundation and is an active contributor to other open-source software.
+Dr. Subbu Sastry currently works at the Wikimedia Foundation.
 He is originally from India and has been active on both domestic and international social justice issues.
 He volunteered and co-ordinated the Madison Chapter of Asha for education, was a member of Friends of River Narmada, and worked for the Environmental Support Group, Bangalore, India.
 He provided research, campaign, and technical support to these and other organizations.
 Subbu has a PhD in computer science from UW-Madison.